merlinio2000/stone/ZHAW/MLDM/week4/Classification.md

 **Binary classification** is a special case where $y$ is only of two outcomes (true/false)

-## Linear Regression based Classification
+## Sigmoid / Linear Regression based Classification

 Use of **sigmoid** functions to approximate the "hard" step nature of classification with a function $g$ :
 Example of the **logistic sigmoid**